trichner/trex/README.md

 similar to `grep`.
 The main difference is that it only shows the matching groups of a regular expressions.

-This allows simple parsing out of values from text with some context.
+This allows simple parsing out of values from text while still requiring more context than just the match of the value.
+While `sed` and `awk` can also do this, I never manage to remember the syntax.

 This utility uses the UNIX/POSIX regex.h implementation of pattern matcher, therefore POSIX syntax applies for provided patterns.